jamesefhawkins/jamesefhawkins.github.io/todo/index.md

 * Writing My Wrongs, Shaka Senghor - memoirs from Shaka who went to prison for 19 years, then became an MIT fellow
 * Lenin: The Man, the Dictator, and the Master of Terror, Victor Sebestyen - biography providing insight into Communism in practice
 * Skin in the Game, Nicholas Nassim Taleb - dynamics of how random systems behave
-* Made in Harlem: A Memoir, Daniel R. Day - entrepreneurial story covering everything from dice to fashion
+* <strike>Made in Harlem: A Memoir, Daniel R. Day - entrepreneurial story covering everything from dice to fashion</strike>

 ## Other
 * <strike>Set up local Jekyll deployment</strike>